Day-trip decision

 Use washrooms, food/water, crowd spacing, weather check, and one strong photo story beat.
 A rushed first lake makes the second lake weaker.

-If Moraine Lake is part of the day, follow the current Parks Canada access rules.
-Do not promise a private-vehicle route.
+If Moraine Lake is part of the day, follow current Parks Canada / Roam Super Pass connector rules.
+Do not promise a private-vehicle route, a Route 10 bus, or same-day walk-up Moraine access.

 Protect the return to Banff